Where to Stay in Rome: Best Areas & Hotels

 Where to Stay for Sightseeing

-On a street so quiet that it's hard to believe you're in the heart of Rome and only a few steps from Piazza Navona, Hotel Raphael - Relais Chateaux is near the Pantheon and Campo de' Fiori's lively market and restaurants.
-A 100-percent organic breakfast is included, and there's a rooftop terrace for relaxing in the evening.
-Boutique Hotel Campo de Fiori also has a rooftop garden, this one overlooking the colorful daily market.
+Directly on Piazza Navona, near the Pantheon and Campo de' Fiori's lively market and restaurants, Rhea Silvia Navona offers elegant air-conditioned rooms with satellite TVs, coffee machines, and chromotherapy showers.
+Nearby, Boutique Hotel Campo de Fiori has a rooftop garden overlooking the colorful daily market.
 This is one of Rome's most traditional old neighborhoods, within easy walking distance of the Pantheon, Palatine Hill, and the Vatican.

 Balconies at Albergo del Senato look directly onto the Pantheon, which is an easy walk to the Colosseum, Borghese Gardens, and even to Vatican City, and Trastevere.
-Trevi Fountain is only five minutes away, and several good restaurants are very close.
+Trevi Fountain is only five minutes away from this hotel, and several good restaurants are very close.
 Only a couple of blocks from the Colosseum, Hotel Capo d'Africa is in Monti, a neighborhood filled with small restaurants.
 Also in Monti, close to both the Colosseum and Forum, Hotel Fori Imperiali Cavalieri is surrounded by restaurants and shopping.

 Where to Stay for Luxury